 The webinar was recorded using Zoom, and registrants will receive a link to download a copy of the slide deck and the webinar recording.
 Additional questions can be asked at any time by sending me an email or scheduling a call on my contact us page.

-What Standards does the FDA Recognize for human factors?
+Which standards does the FDA Recognize for the human factors process?

 The FDA officially recognizes device-specific and general consensus standards published by national and international standards bodies.
-Standards recognized by FDA related to human factors and application of Human Factors Engineering/Usability Engineering (HFE/UE) to medical devices can be found in a table published by the FDA in the link provided Here.
+Standards recognized by FDA related to the human factors process and application of Human Factors Engineering/Usability Engineering (HFE/UE) to medical devices can be found in a table published by the FDA.

 Additional Training Resources for Usability Engineering

 SYS-048, Medical Device Academy’s Usability Procedure, is compliant with IEC/ISO 62366-1 (2015).
 The procedure was authored by Research Collective.
 The procedure includes a template for conducting summative (validation) usability testing.
 We have also updated our design plan template to include usability testing elements.